y-prog/BO_RandomDecomposition_NeuralNetworks/README.md

 The goal of this project is to apply Bayesian Optimization for Multi-layer Perceptrons architecture to a Feed Forward Neural Network as an alternative to traditional back-propagation.

 ## Project Structure
-- `BO_RandomDecomposition_NeuralNetworks/HEBO/scripts`: Directory containing Bo_usage.py taking our datasets as input.
+- `BO_RandomDecomposition_NeuralNetworks/HEBO/scripts`: Directory containing Bo_usage.py taking our datasets preprocessing method as input together with the number of iterations.
   - `config_NN_methods.py`
   - `BO_methods.py`
   - `BO_pipeline.py`